bitst0rm-pub/Formatter/README.md

                 "default": "${packages}/User/formatter.assets/config/css_plus_js_plus_php_rc.json"
             },

-            // These are the main commands to trigger the formatting process.
+            // Main commands to trigger the formatting process.
-            // You can either pass the paths directly or use variable substitution for the following options:
+            // You can either set the paths directly or use variable substitution for:
             // - "interpreter_path"   : "{{i}}"
-            // - "executable_path"    : "{{e}}", "{{e=node}}" (to auto resolve the local executable with runtime type node)
+            // - "executable_path"    : "{{e}}", "{{e=node}}" (for local executable auto-resolving with runtime type node)
             // - "config_path"        : "{{c}}"
             // - SPECIAL CASE GRAPHIC : "{{o}}" (output PNG image, e.g: "args": [... "--output", "{{o}}"])
-            // Variable substitution offers more advanced mechanisms such as auto-search path, auto-config, etc.
+            // Variable substitution allows advanced mechanisms such as auto-search path, auto-config, etc.
-            // Requirements to use the SPECIAL CASE GRAPHIC:
+            // SPECIAL CASE GRAPHIC requirements:
             // 1.
-Third-party plugins MUST support exporting PNG format.
+The plugin must support exporting PNG format.
             // 2.
-The hardcoded "{{o}}" MUST ALWAYS be set inside "args".
+The hardcoded "{{o}}" MUST ALWAYS be included in "args".
             //    You might regret using your own path instead of "{{o}}" or daring to omit "{{o}}" in this case.
             // In all other cases, output may not be as a file; use "-" or "--" instead.
             "args": ["{{i}}", "{{e=node}}", "--config", "{{c}}", "--basedir", "./example/my/foo", "--"],

-            // This is for the SPECIAL CASE GRAPHIC to offer downloading extended graphic files.
+            // This is for the SPECIAL CASE GRAPHIC to downloading extended graphic files.
             // To use this, the trigger option "render_extended" above must be activated.
             // Sublime Text only supports PNG, JPG, and GIF images.
 Formatter uses PNG to display
             // image in view and generates the same image in various formats for you.